johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 Where to keep all of these assets?

-The main thing to think about now is where to keep the Faye custom transporter components.
+The main thing to think about now is where to keep the Faye Custom Transporter components.
 Since we'll want to easily re-use them across different Nest apps, the logical place is an NPM package.
 To that end, when we work on any of those components, they'll go into that package.

 #### The Custom Transporter Package